Sanibel vs Marco Island: Which is the Best Vacation Spot on Florida’s Gulf Coast?

 The shelling on Marco Island has similar conditions to Sanibel (same type of shells, get out there early, etc.), but north of Tigertail Beach is where you’ll find the good stuff.
 Called “Sand Dollar Spit” if you’re willing to walk your little legs off, you’ll find miles and miles of unpicked shells.
 Take a bag, plenty of water, and a hat and sunscreen because it’s a long walk.
 But worth it.

-Best Restaurants & Shopping: Sanibel or Marco Island
+Best Restaurants & Shopping: Sanibel vs Marco Island

-I’m going to give this one to Sanibel.
-Sanibel has a HUGE concentration of mom and pop local shops and restaurants which is what makes it feel so special.
-There aren’t a ton of restaurants that sit on the water though (but there are some) and if you want more waterfront spots I’d definitely give the edge to Marco Island.
-Read my Sanibel restaurant recommendations here.
+Prior to the hurricane though, there weren’t a ton of restaurants that sit on the water (but there are some) and if you want more waterfront spots I’d definitely give the edge to Marco Island.

 This one also goes to Sanibel.
-Biking is almost the preferred method of transportation around Sanibel, and they have really nice bike paths and trails.
+Biking is almost the preferred method of transportation around Sanibel, and they have really nice bike paths and trails plus the Ding Darling National Wildlife Refuge.

-Best Things to Do Nearby: Sanibel or Marco Island
+Best Things to Do Nearby: Sanibel vs Marco Island

 Besides the beach and beach related activities, let’s talk about things to do.